-Your brain is a super computer that is constantly being bombarded with environmental feedback and raw data.
+Your brain works like an algorithm that is constantly being bombarded with environmental feedback and raw data.
 This data can come from emotional and mental stress as well as from physical.
 Your brain decides how to respond and interpret that data, setting parameters for what it deems to be "safe".
-Your brain will always opt for the familiar "safe" path, like water carving its way through the earth these become learned responses.
+Your brain will always opt for the "safe" and "familiar" path.
 Now more than ever we are living in our concrete jungle and your brain is on the lookout for the next "lion" or text message.
-This response can be with a shortening of muscle fibers or feelings of pain and numbness.
+This response can include a shortening of muscle fibers or feelings of pain and numbness.

-Over time your body has made adjustments in an attempt to maintain balance, conserve energy and protect itself from the prospect of harm.
-From a physical standpoint adaptations to your muscles may not be the most functional, often resulting in a forced shortening or splinting of the overstretched weak muscles like the mid and upper back.
-Energy use, nutrient flow and waste removal is also reduced in these muscles from prolonged contraction leading to loss of muscle function, local toxicity, irritation and further pain.
+Over time your body has made many micro-adjustments in an attempt to maintain balance, conserve energy, and protect itself from the prospect of harm.
+From a mobility standpoint adaptations to your muscles may not be the most "functional", often resulting in a forced shortening or splinting of the overstretched weak muscles like in the mid and upper back.
+Energy use, nutrient flow, and waste removal is also reduced in these muscles from prolonged contraction leading to loss of muscle function, local toxicity, irritation, and further pain.

 Example: Upper-Crossed Syndrome (Hunchbackasana)

-The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral shoulder girdle protraction muscles.
-Loosening the pecs would allow the client to open their shoulder girdles back into retraction for optimal stretch and release the pull on the shoulder girdle.
-But if this is all that is done, and if the retractor muscles of the shoulder girdles (rhomboids and trapezius, especially middle trapezius) are weak, the client would not be able to maintain this position of shoulder girdle retraction and would fall back into protraction.
+The massage therapist knows that a major focus of their session would be to massage and stretch the locked-short pectoral "push" muscles.
+Loosening the pecs would allow the client to open their shoulder girdles back into retraction for optimal stretch and release the forward pull on the shoulder girdle.
+But if this is all that is done, and if the retractor "pull" muscles of the shoulder girdles (rhomboids and trapezius, especially middle trapezius) are weak, the client would not be able to maintain this position of a neutral shoulder girdle retraction and would fall back into protraction.

-On the other hand, a major focus of a strength program would be to strengthen the retractor musculature to bring the shoulder girdles back into retraction.
-But if this is all that is done, their efforts will be thwarted by tight pectoral shoulder girdle protraction musculature that would not allow for the retractor muscles to bring the shoulder girdles back into retraction.
-These muscles are also usually in a state of forced protective contraction.
+On the other hand, a major focus of a strength program would be to strengthen the "pull" musculature to bring the shoulder girdles back into retraction.
+But if this is all that is done, their efforts will be thwarted by tight shoulder "push" muscles that would not allow for the shoulder girdles back into full range of motion.
+These muscles are also usually in a state of forced "protective contraction."
 Muscles in forced contraction often trigger pain outputs which may prevent you from performing the necessary movement to strengthen the muscles.

 The Chicken and the Egg

-It is clear that a balanced approach to treating this client would be to massage and stretch the pec muscles to loosen them, release the trigger points and tight muscles in the retractor muscles and then strengthen the retractor muscles with resistance training to increase the strength of its baseline tone.
+A balanced approach to treating this client might be to massage and stretch the pec "push" muscles to loosen them, release the trigger points and tight muscles in the "Pull" muscles, and then strengthen the retractor "pull" muscles with resistance training to increase the strength of its baseline tone.
 We might call this a yin-and-yang approach or perhaps the chicken and the egg.

-We Spend the majority of our time sitting: Eating, Driving, Lounging, School and Office!
+We Spend most of our time sitting: Eating, Driving, Lounging, School, and Office!
 Sitting.

 This adapted posture doesn't just go away when you stand up.
 When you go to do your other non-sitting activities with your misaligned programming, those activities will also be originating from a place of unconscious imbalance and misleading pain alarms.
 This is a big reason why you may have not had the success you were hoping to achieve in previous attempts to reduce pain and increase mobility or even saw the opposite.